Hoecker-Lab/pocketoptimizer/README.rst

     #  Only necessary if you don't have ligand parameters.
     design.parameterize_ligand(
     input_ligand='ligand/YOUR_LIGAND.mol2', # Input ligand structure file could be .mol2/.sdf
-    )
+    addHs=True                              # Whether to add hydrogen atoms to the input structure )

 This creates a ``ligand.mol2`` structure file and additionally either a ``ligand.frcmod`` or ``ligand.prm`` and ``ligand.rtf`` parameter files in the ``ligand``